MechanismOS Benchmark

 How these tests work.

-These are product-level invariants validated by the Pilot Validation Benchmark.
-MechanismOS is designed to be trustworthy at the edges — not just accurate in the middle.
+These are product-level trust properties validated by the pilot benchmark.
+MechanismOS is designed to be trustworthy at the edges, not just accurate in the middle.

-For solvents/temperatures/features outside the calibration envelope, MechanismOS downgrades confidence and surfaces an OOD/uncalibrated signal.
-The system will not label these regions as “Recommended.”
+For weak-support operating regions, MechanismOS downgrades confidence and surfaces clear caution signals.
+The system does not present these regions as straightforward recommendations.

 Every evaluation, surface, pin, and optimization run is versioned and exportable as an evidence bundle.
-Identical inputs produce identical outputs under a fixed model hash.
+Identical inputs produce identical outputs under a fixed release version.

 Three examples of how chemists use MechanismOS to steer reactions and justify decisions under real constraints.

 A chemist is getting inconsistent selectivity because the process is operating near a mechanistic boundary.
-MechanismOS shows the boundary line (hatching) and the confidence fog, then suggests a small move (ΔT, solvent change, or nucleophile shift) that increases margin.
+MechanismOS highlights the ambiguity and suggests nearby conditions with more operating margin.

 In some regimes, multiple pathways compete.
 Instead of returning a crisp label, MechanismOS shows a mixed branching distribution and lowers confidence.
 The chemist can explore nearby conditions to see which lever (solvent polarity, temperature, nucleophile strength) resolves the competition.

-Process teams must satisfy temperature caps, impurity constraints, and solvent policy (whitelist/blacklist).
-MechanismOS runs a constraint-aware optimization, returns feasible condition sets, and produces an audit-ready evidence pack for sign-off.
+Process teams must satisfy temperature caps, impurity constraints, and solvent policy requirements.
+MechanismOS returns feasible condition sets when they exist and produces an audit-ready evidence pack for sign-off.

 Machine-readable benchmark values and methodology for independent review.